MaterSim/AtomisticSimulation/lectures/lec_05.md

 ```

 ## 5.4 Vibration Spectrum
 In addition to RDF, another commond characterization is to understand how particles in a system vibrate.
 In experiment, such information can be measured from Infrared (IR) or Raman Spectroscopy, and Inelastic Neutron/X-ray Scattering.
+An analogical measurement in MD is the **Vibrational Density of States** (VDOS).

-In a MD simulation, the Vibrational Density of States (VDOS) is closely related to the Velocity Autocorrelation Function (VACF).
+In a MD simulation, the VDOS ($D(\omega)$) is essentially the frequency spectrum of atomic vibrations in the system.
+The VDOS is closely related to the **Velocity Autocorrelation Function** (VACF).
 The VDOS provides information about the frequencies at which particles in a system vibrate, while the VACF gives insight into how the velocity of a particle at one time is correlated with its velocity at a later time.

-The VDOS, $D(\omega)$, is essentially the frequency spectrum of atomic vibrations in the system.
 It is computed by taking the Fourier transform of the VACF.
 This relationship is derived from the fact that oscillatory motions (vibrations) in the system are directly reflected in the velocity autocorrelation function, and the Fourier transform allows us to extract the frequency components of these vibrations.

 Mathematically, the relationship is:

 $$
-D(\omega) = \frac{1}{2\pi} \int_{-\infty}^{\infty} \text{VACF}(\tau) e^{-i\omega\tau} \, d\tau
+D(\omega) = \frac{1}{2\pi} \int_{-\infty}^{\infty} \text{VACF}(\tau) e^{-i\omega\tau}  d\tau
 $$

 Where: